-- Seek out and consider the needs of those systemically-excluded from the planning process, including people of color, low-income, limited English proficient communities and persons with disabilities. - Provide assistance to people with disabilities and language assistance to people with limited English proficiency.
+- Seek out and consider the needs of those systemically-excluded from the planning process, including people of color, persons with low income, unhoused/ housing unstable persons, communities with limited English proficiency and persons with disabilities. - Partner with CBOs to reach these groups. - Provide assistance to people with disabilities and language assistance to people with limited English proficiency.
 Such requests may be made in advance by contacting the MTC Public Information Office at (415) 778-6757 or info@bayareametro.gov.
-Staff requests at least three working days' notice to provide reasonable accommodation. - Ask partners to help spread the word about public comment opportunities. - Leverage existing meetings/events in order to attract greater attendance and participation. - Consider the needs of the Bay Area's growing senior population.
+Staff requests at least three working days' notice to provide reasonable accommodation.

+- Ask partners to help spread the word about public comment opportunities. - Leverage existing meetings/events in order to attract greater attendance and participation. - Consider the needs of the Bay Area's growing senior population.